MatchuPitchu/typescript-summary/Readme.md

   const testBtn = document.getElementById('testBtn')!;
   ```

+- !! - ensures the resulting type is a boolean (true or false)

 # Classes and TypeScript - Summary of TS file

 > More on (JS) Classes: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes